-- Use a different password/passphrase for each account, especially when sensitive or financial information is involved. - Complexity is nice, but length is key.
-Always use the maximum password length allowed.
-Aim for at least 16 characters, if possible. - Avoid common words like "password" or "user", or anything that can be easily guessed like your birthday, or obvious sequences like "1234" or "ABCD." - Be creative.
+Use a different password/passphrase for each account, especially when sensitive or financial information is involved.

+- Complexity is nice, but length is key.
+16 characters, if possible.

+- sequences like "1234" or "ABCD."

+- Be creative.

 Some of the strongest passwords aren't words, but a collection of words or "passphrases," which are made up of randomly chosen words.
 They can be both easy to remember and hard for someone else to guess.
-Here are some examples: "Delay Elephant Buy" or "Europe Profit Now". - Consider a password manager.
+Here are some examples: "Delay Elephant Buy" or "Europe Profit Now".

+Consider a password manager.